 Adhesiveness (N.s) = c

-- The area above the curve for the first negative peak.
+- The area under the curve for the first negative peak.

 Cohesiveness = (d+e)/(a+b)